 Condition E2b: RAS protection

-This case is covered by RR No. 5.149.
+Radio astronomy has a primary allocation in the band 42.5-43.5 GHz.
 ITU-R should be invited to update existing ITU-R Recommendations or develop new ITU-R Recommendations, as appropriate, to assist the administrations in this matter.

 2/1.13/4.5.3 Method E3: Identify the frequency band 42.5-43.5 GHz for IMT subject to certain conditions of mandatory and/or non-mandatory nature